survivejs/react-book/manuscript/03_developing_with_webpack.md

 8. `--history-api-fallback` - Allows HTML5 History API routes to work
 9. `--content-base build` - Points to `build` so we can reuse `index.html` from there.
 We'll eliminate this later in this chapter

-To recap, when you run `npm start` this will fire up the webservice, watch for file changes and automatically rebundle your application when any file changes occur.
+To recap, when you run `npm start` this will fire up the server, watch for file changes and automatically rebundle your application when any file changes occur.

 Go to **http://localhost:8080** and you should see something.
 If you want to use some other port than 8080, you can pass `--port` parameter (e.g. `--port 4000`) to *webpack-dev-server*.

 Alternatively we can run the application from **http://localhost:8080/webpack-dev-server/bundle** instead of root.
 It provides an iframe showing a status bar that indicates the status of the rebundling process.

-You can see this same information at your browser console log.
-It also injects `webpack-dev-server.js` automatically.
-So if you use the dev server through that specific url, you don't need that `script` line of ours at `index.html`.

 T> Note that scripts such as `start` or `test` are special cases.
 You can run them directly through `npm`.
 Normally you run these scripts through `npm run` (ie `npm run start` or `npm run build`).